Coordination Compounds - Notes, Topics, Formula, Books, FAQs

 • Coordination compounds are used as catalysts for various industrial processes.

-• This chapter is the part of Inorganic chemistry.
+• This chapter is part of Inorganic chemistry.
 It is completely theory-based.
-You are not supposed to memorize any formula and numerical practice for getting the good hold on this chapter.
+You are not supposed to memorize any formulas and numerical practice to get a good hold on this chapter.

-• You must deeply observe that how and why the properties of elements like atomic radius, ionization enthalpy, electron gain enthalpy, etc. are following some general trends.
+• You must deeply observe how and why the properties of elements like atomic radius, ionization enthalpy, electron gain enthalpy, etc. follow some general trends.

-• In these properties, there are also some exceptional cases which exist that you must understand, for example, why oxygen atom has bigger size than nitrogen atom or why electron gain enthalpy of chlorine is more than fluorine.
+• In these properties, there are also some exceptional cases that exist that you must understand, for example, why the oxygen atom has a bigger size than the nitrogen atom or why the electron gain enthalpy of chlorine is more than fluorine.

 Prescribed Books